Haemonetics (NYSE:HAE) Releases FY 2022 Earnings Guidance

-Haemonetics (NYSE:HAE) updated its FY 2022 earnings guidance on Wednesday.
+Haemonetics (NYSE:HAE) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $2.600-$3.000 for the period, compared to the Thomson Reuters consensus estimate of $2.780.
 The company issued revenue guidance of $983.62 M-$1.03 billion, compared to the consensus revenue estimate of $1 billion.

-HAE has been the topic of several recent analyst reports.
-JMP Securities dropped their target price on shares of Haemonetics from $110.00 to $90.00 and set a market outperform rating on the stock in a report on Thursday, May 20th.
-CJS Securities upgraded shares of Haemonetics from a market perform rating to an outperform rating in a report on Friday, May 14th.
-TheStreet lowered shares of Haemonetics from a b- rating to a c rating in a report on Tuesday, May 4th.
-Citigroup initiated coverage on shares of Haemonetics in a report on Thursday, June 17th.
-They issued a buy rating on the stock.
-Finally, Needham & Company LLC restated a buy rating and issued a $86.00 target price on shares of Haemonetics in a report on Tuesday, June 29th.
-Two research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
-Haemonetics has an average rating of Buy and a consensus price target of $95.25.
+Haemonetics (NYSE:HAE) last announced its earnings results on Tuesday, August 10th.
+The medical instruments supplier reported $0.50 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.45 by $0.05.
+Haemonetics had a return on equity of 17.51% and a net margin of 7.14%.
+Analysts expect that Haemonetics will post 2.77 earnings per share for the current year.

-In other news, CEO Christopher Simon sold 1,200 shares of the business’s stock in a transaction dated Monday, June 14th.
-The shares were sold at an average price of $59.87, for a total transaction of $71,844.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Mark W. Kroll sold 11,813 shares of the business’s stock in a transaction dated Wednesday, May 26th.
-The stock was sold at an average price of $55.10, for a total transaction of $650,896.30.
+In other Haemonetics news, CEO Christopher Simon sold 2,715 shares of the firm’s stock in a transaction on Monday, June 7th.
+The stock was sold at an average price of $55.09, for a total transaction of $149,569.35.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Mark W. Kroll sold 11,813 shares of the firm’s stock in a transaction on Wednesday, May 26th.
+The stock was sold at an average price of $55.10, for a total value of $650,896.30.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 20,325 shares of company stock valued at $1,129,077.
-1.44% of the stock is currently owned by insiders.
+In the last ninety days, insiders sold 17,281 shares of company stock valued at $959,891.
+Insiders own 1.44% of the company’s stock.

 Haemonetics Company Profile